dse/cheat-sheets/nanp.md

         [\-\.\(\)\s]*
     $/i

--   The following common formats, and numerous variants, are allowed:
+The following common formats, and numerous variants, are allowed:

+    502-555-1212
+    5025551212
     1-502-555-1212
     +1 (502) 555-1212
-        502-555-1212
-        5025551212
     502.555.1212

+Notes:

--   The capturing subgroups save the first three, next four, and last three digits of the telephone number.
+-   The capturing subgroups save the groups of the first three, next four, and last three digits of the telephone number.
 No other subgroups are captured.

 -   The `tel:` prefix is optional, and shall be allowed, for copy/paste convenience.

--   A `+1` or `1` prefix is optional, and shall be allowed, before the ten-digit phone number.
+-   A `+1` or `1` prefix is optional, and shall be allowed, before the ten-digit phone number, to allow an E.123 notated phone number.

 -   Any permissible punctuation between the groups of three digits, and between the optional +1 prefix and the area code, shall be